usualketchup/FitnessTracker/README.md

    selects the 'Add Exercise' option, the browser will also notify, but the user must click on the Dashboard in the navbar, which will take the user to a statistics page that contains charts/graphs based on inputs that the user typed in.
 From here, the user can also click the 'Fitness Tracker' in the navbar, which gives the Home page with the 'Last Workout' info given.

-* The fitness tracker was made through Javascript, and it follows the MVC paradigm for easier access and work-flow for others that wants to see the code.
-There are many Javascript index.js files that are separated in different folders, and they overall contain variables (const/let), async & await functions, try/catch blocks, arrays/objects, require/module.exports, destructuring variables and schemas.
-In addition, npm installation was used in order to install express for the server, mongoose to create the MongoDB schemas and to provide a connection to it, and ESLint as a dev dependency to encourage good code syntax/standards.
-  The application is fully deployed in Heroku with a connected MongoDB database due to mLab add-on.

 ## Technologies